- Sexual Violence Prevention and Support

-A report is a written account of what happened.
+A report is an account of what happened.
 Reporting a case of sexual violence does not obligate a person to file a complaint or make a report to the police.
 The decision to file a complaint or press charges can be made at a later date.

 Reporting on campus

 Karla Benson Rutten, Title IX Coordinator and Director of Equity

 Sexual Assault Support Team – can take a report, provide support, and explain your options

 More details about this process can be found in the sexual Misconduct policy in the student handbook.

 Reporting to the police